New Zealand Bill of Rights Act 1990: Non-discrimination and the rights of minorities

-Freedom from discrimination under the prohibited grounds of discrimination as set out in the Human Rights Act 1993 is guaranteed in section 19 of the Act.
-The prohibited grounds of discrimination notably include a right against discrimination on the basis of sex, sexual orientation, disability, race, and ethnic and national origins, among others.
+Freedom from discrimination is guaranteed in section 19 of the Act.
+The Act uses the prohibited grounds of discrimination that are listed in the Human Rights Act 1993, which covers discrimination law for employment, access to public places, among other things.
+The prohibited grounds include, but are not limited to, a right against discrimination on the basis of sex, sexual orientation, disability, race, and ethnic and national origins.

 Rights of ethnic, religious and linguistic minorities are also guaranteed, with section 20 of the Act providing protection against minorities, individually and as part of their community, being denied the right to enjoy their culture, profess and practice their religion, or to use their language.

 Search, arrest and detention

 Everyone is guaranteed under the Act in section 21 a right to be secure from unreasonable search or seizure of the person, their property and correspondence.
 The right against arbitrary arrest and detention is also guaranteed by section 22.

 People who are arrested or detained are guaranteed a set of rights relating to their arrest or detention in section 23 of the Act.
-These are the right to be informed of the reason for the arrest or detention at the time it occurs, the right to consult and instruct a lawyer without delay and to be informed of that right, and the right to challenge the validity of the arrest or detention without delay by habeas corpus and to be released if the arrest or detention is unlawful.
+These are: firstly, the right to be informed of the reason for the arrest or detention at the time it occurs.
+Secondly, the right to consult and instruct a lawyer without delay and to be informed of that right.
+Thirdly, the right to challenge the validity of the arrest or detention without delay by habeas corpus and to be released if the arrest or detention is unlawful.
 Furthermore, everyone arrested or detained has the right to be treated with humanity and dignity, and the right to refrain from making any statement and to be informed of that right.
 In addition, people who are arrested for a crime have both a right to be charged promptly or to be arrested, and those who are not released have a right to be promptly brought before a court or tribunal.